SSDP-StockSim/.github/profile/README.md

 # Stock Market Simulator

-The **Stock Market Simulator** is an innovative educational tool designed to revolutionize the way finance classes and educators teach students about stock trading and financial markets.
+**SSDP StockSim** is an innovative educational platform designed to revolutionize the way finance classes and educators teach students about stock trading and financial markets.
 With the aim of fostering a dynamic and interactive learning experience, this project allows multiple classrooms on a single network to create and manage their own simulated stock market environments.
 Teachers and administrators can easily monitor student performance, track activities, and provide hands-on learning experiences.
 The project offers both a server manager and a client application, enabling efficient deployment and management.

 ## Motivation